 Additional leadership training and project grant

 The Vimy Foundation will select ten (10) individuals or groups to be eligible for additional leadership, project, and community organization training/ coaching.
-The training will take the form of 2 virtual workshop sessions to take place in around April or May 2022.
+The training will take the form of virtual workshop sessions to take place during the Spring of 2023.
 A coach will provide some additional help for individuals or groups projects.

 Workshop participants who complete all training sessions can submit a more detailed project proposal drawing on what they have learned.
 The Vimy Foundation will award one (1) $1,500 grant to the most realized and well-thought-out project plan.
 The plan should be no longer than three (3) pages.
 It should describe the project in greater detail, describe what was learned during the activities and workshops and should describe how the grant will assist the individual or group in developing and implementing their project.